jamesrharwood/thesis/chapters/10_pilot/_notes/deJong1997.md

 Choice supporting:

 * aims to identify the pros and cons of alternative forms of presentation
-* E.g. choices between styles (narrative vs imperative, text vs tables)
+* E.g., choices between styles (narrative vs imperative, text vs tables)
 * Can be quantitative or qualitative

 Troubleshooting and choice can, if done well, will ensure the document is better than the original or alternative, but not that it is actually good enough.
 Deficiencies may be "wired in".
 So they don't give a "product guarantee" but rather a "process guarantee".